zorgick/commitizen-emoji/readme.md

 #### types

-By default `commitizen-emoji` comes preconfigured with the [Gitmoji](https://gitmoji.carloscuesta.me/) types.
+By default `commitizen-emoji` comes preconfigured with the [Gitmoji] types.

+But you always can declare your own set of types.

 ```sh
 {